Die4Ever/deus-ex-randomizer/src/notes/patchV3.6.7.md

   - Outside of the walls of the UNATCO compound in missions 3, 4, and 5
   - Beyond the level transitions between the Wan Chai Market and the Lucky Money
   - Beyond the door to the Vandenberg Computer area from Cmd
+- Removed collision from teleporters so they don't block pawns or items
 - The Bingo Viewer now has an option to always keep the window on top (Under the Display menu)
 - Looking at Weeping Anna will no longer interrupt her death animation
 - For GMDX we now set Hardcore mode when playing on combatDifficulty 4 or higher